Commodity Futures Trading Commission: History

 Futures contracts for agricultural commodities have been traded in the U.S. for more than 150 years and have been under federal regulation since the 1920s.
 The Grain Futures Act of 1922 set the basic authority and was changed by the Commodity Exchange Act of 1936 (7 U.S.C.
 1 et seq.).

 Since the 1970s, trading in futures contracts has rapidly expanded beyond traditional physical and agricultural commodities into a vast array of financial instruments, including foreign currencies, U.S. and foreign government securities, and U.S. and foreign stock indices.

 Congress created the CFTC in 1974 as an independent federal regulatory agency.
 The Commodity Futures Trading Commission Act of 1974 (P.L.
 93-463) created the CFTC to replace the U.S. Department of Agriculture's Commodity Exchange Authority.
 The Act made extensive changes to the Commodity Exchange Act (CEA) of 1936, which itself amended the original Grain Futures Act of 1922.
 (7 U.S.C.
 1 et seq.).
-In 1975, the first members were selected, and also its first chairman.
+In 1975, the first members were selected, and John T. O'Hara became its first chairman.

 The CFTC's mandate was renewed and expanded in December 2000 when Congress passed the Commodity Futures Modernization Act of 2000, which instructed the Securities and Exchange Commission (SEC) and the CFTC to develop a joint regulatory regime for single-stock futures, the products of which began trading in November 2002.

 In 2010, the Dodd–Frank Wall Street Reform and Consumer Protection Act expanded the CFTC's regulatory authority into the swaps markets.
 The swaps markets currently have a notional value of more than $400 trillion.